Mayne0963/otw/GOOGLE_MAPS_SETUP.md

 # Google Maps API Setup Guide

+This comprehensive guide will help you properly configure Google Maps API to resolve common issues like `REQUEST_DENIED` and `ApiTargetBlockedMapError`, and ensure successful deployment.

+## 🚨 Critical: API Key Separation

+**NEVER use the same API key for Firebase and Google Maps!** This is the #1 cause of `REQUEST_DENIED` errors.

+- ✅ **Correct**: Separate API keys for Firebase and Google Maps
+- ❌ **Wrong**: Using Firebase API key for Google Maps

 This guide will help you set up Google Maps API keys for the OTW application's address search functionality.

 ## Prerequisites